Margarya catayensis: Description

-C. cathayensis has gills and an operculum.
 The kidney is triple-shaped.
 The diploid chromosome number of C. cathayensis is 2n=18.
 The complete mitochondrial genome of Cipangopaludina cathayensis is known since 2014.
 Its length is 17,157 bp.

 Ecology

 It inhabits lakes, reservoirs and ponds, as well as grassy paddies, where it clings to aquatic plants.

 Each gravid female carries more than 60 embryos inside her.
 The shell of embryo has three whorls.

 The pollutant removal in constructed wetlands with these snails was better, than in constructed wetlands without them.

 Parasites of Cipangopaludina cathayensis include trematode Aspidogaster conchicola.

 Human use

 It is used as human food and in the preparation of medicines, and as feed for fish, poultry and livestock.
 It is also used as a fertilizer.